 It’s quick to style my whole head of hair, but not as quick as my GHD (some sections needed going over a few times).
 I can see myself using this a lot, especially when I need to style my hair simply and quickly like when I’m off to work.
 It gives a super natural, smooth finish, but not as sleek and flat as a traditional straightener.
 Having fine hair its important for me that I don’t ‘flatten’ my hair whilst straightening it because I have hardly any natural volume.
 But the Hairstyla allows me to straighten and smooth my hair without eliminating any natural body (hardly any) in my hair and without making my hair limp.

 Styling my roots is a little trickier with this hair straightening brush because it is bigger and bulkier than your usual straightener, but I’m slowly getting the hang of it, I just have to lift parts of roots higher up to run the brush through it properly.

 To Recommend or Not to Recommend?

 I’d recommend this, without hesitation.
-It’s quite affordable at $119.98 and totally accessible, being sold at The Good Guys, Myer, David Jones, Big W, Harvey Norman and Target, as well as direct from their website.
+It’s quite affordable and totally accessible, being sold at The Good Guys, Myer, David Jones, Big W, Harvey Norman and Target, as well as direct from their website.
 It’s such an easy appliance to use that delivers quick and effective results.
 It’s also great for those with finer hair that suffer from flat, limp hair when using a straightener because it reserves most of your natural body.
 I can see myself getting a lot of use out of this!
 Plus, look how gorgeous it is!